stoutput/PHP-Crypt/README.md

 ## Testing

-Run a `composer update --dev` to install phpunit in the project, then run `vendor/bin/phpunit`, or use the symlink `./test`.
+Run a `composer update --dev` to install phpunit in the project, then run `vendor/bin/phpunit`.

 ## Contributing